nmshd/documentation/_docs_operate/configuration.md

   The name of the header in which the API key is sent.
 Defaults to `X-API-KEY`.

 - **keys** `required`

+  A map of API keys that are allowed to access the Connector.
+The key of each map entry acts as an id of the API key and the value is an object containing the actual API key and some additional configuration options.
   - **enabled** `default: true`

     Whether the API key is enabled or not.
 If set to `false`, the API key will not be accepted by the Connector.
 This can be used to temporarily disable the API key without removing it from the configuration.

-  A map of API keys that are allowed to access the Connector.
-The key is the id of the API key and the value is an object containing the actual API key and some additional configuration options.
   - **key** `required`

     The actual API key that is used to authenticate the request.
 This key must be kept secret and should not be shared with anyone.